-171. Business Finance.
+40:171.
+Business Finance.
 3 credits.

-Prerequisite, 22 and Economics 48.
+Prerequisite, 22 and 6 hours of Economics.
 Principles and practices used in financing large and small organizations.
 Forms of organization, raising of capital by means of stocks and bonds, investing the capital in fixed and working assets, conservation of capital, failures and reorganization are studied.

-174. Credits and Collections.
+40:174.
+Credits and Collections.
 2 credits.

-Prerequisite, 61 and Economics 48, or experience.
+Prerequisite, 61 and 3 hours of Economics, or experience.
 The nature and fundamentals of credit, credit investigation and analysis, credit and collection operations, collection aids and problems.

-176. Banking Practice and Management.
+40:176.
+Banking Practice and Management.
 3 credits.